 HOF and Key Card Sets:

 Additions to the HOF and Key Card sets are possible.
 Every year new HOF inductions are made.
 In addition, some players may have performed well enough in recent years to warrant addition to All-Time sets.
 In some cases only one card will qualify for addition to the set.
-In some cases, several cards may qualify and members participating in the set will be polled for their opinion.
+There are some cases where several cards may qualify.
+In a Key Card set members will be polled for their opinion.
 The majority vote will determine which card is added.
 If less than 50% of the members polled respond, then experts at PSA will select the card for addition.
+Additions to HOF sets requiring a rookie card are updated as requested and in some cases may also require a poll amongst set registrants.
 If the set requires rookie cards, only the cards which are recognized as official rookie cards for the player will be accepted.
 A list of these cards can be found in the Ultimate Rookie Card Encyclopedia.
 In the rookie sets, multiple cards may be accepted for each player.
 In the case in which a HOFer does not have a rookie and or popular/mainstream issue card, this player will not be included in the HOF Team and Key Card sets which require a specific card.
 HOF sets that allow any card for a particular player will be updated as new inductions are made and brought to our attention.

 Each item within a set is assigned a weight based on the value of the item in NM-MT condition.
 Most sets are broken down using a 1-10 scale, with 10 being the greatest weight.
 Some sets feature ultra-rare items.
 Those items will command a much higher weighting according to their relative rarity.
 If the set is very small with little variation in individual item prices, then the scale may be 1-5.
 For more information on weighting and how sets are ranked, visit the RULES page.